Every Sunday at 10:30am - please join us!

 Summer 2025: Wild Church

-During July & August we will meet outdoors for Wild Church: 10:30am in Genesee Park (corner of 43rd & Genesee).
-Starts July 13 - look for us in the grove of trees just north of Genesee St / 43rd Ave S. Parking available along 43rd or in the lot at 45th and Genesee.
+Our last summer Wild Church is Sunday, August 24, 10:30am in Genesee Park (corner of 43rd & Genesee).
+Look for us in the grove of trees just north of Genesee St / 43rd Ave S. Parking available along 43rd or in the lot at 45th and Genesee.
 Bring a lawn chair or blanket and a picnic lunch / games if you’d like to hang out after the service.

 Building on the legacy of Bethlehem Lutheran Church, which closed in 2010 and gave its land for affording housing and a new church start, Columbia City Church of Hope officially organized as an ELCA congregation in 2017 and is now partnering with El Centro de la Raza on an award-winning six-story development that includes 87 units of affordable family housing, an early childhood learning center, and our new church.
 The housing is already built and fully occupied; Church of Hope will continue with building out the interior of the new church space as soon as the city approves permits.
 By partnering with a brilliant local architect (and neighbor) and church members who are highly qualified construction experts donating hundreds of thousands of dollars of their time, Church of Hope is able to build a high quality, well-designed and versatile space that will function not only as a sanctuary, but as a living room for the community — welcoming back 12-step groups, community organizations, live music events, and more.